alt-react/Active-Directory-Home-Lab/README.md

 <br>

    1) in the Windows taskbar, search for "PC", click "Properties", then click the "Rename this PC" button
-   2) type in `target-PC`, click "Next", then click "Restart now
+   2) type in `ADDC01`, click "Next", then click "Restart now

 </details>